NanoComp/meep/doc/docs/Python_Tutorials/Basics.md

 pml_layers = [mp.PML(dpml)]
 ```

-We'll also define a couple of parameters to set the width of the waveguide and the "padding" between it and the edge of the computational cell:
+We'll also define a couple of parameters to set the width of the waveguide and the "padding" between it and the edge of the cell:

 ```py
 pad = 4  # padding distance between waveguide and cell edge